Do You Still Pay Child Support with 50/50 Custody in Texas? Discover the Facts

 Mediation

 Mediation is a process where a neutral third party helps parents negotiate child support and other custody-related issues.
 The mediator assists parents in resolving their disputes outside of court with the aim of reaching an agreement on child support.
-If an agreement is achieved, the mediator will draft a ‘Mediated Settlement’.
+If the parties achieve an agreement, the mediator will draft a ‘Mediated Settlement’.

 Mediation can offer numerous advantages, such as: